sOuDeeP08/walmart_sales_analysis/README.md

 ## 🛒 Walmart Sales Data Analysis

-📌 Project Overview
+# 📌 Project Overview
 This project involves a comprehensive exploratory data analysis (EDA) of Walmart's sales data using SQL.
 The goal is to extract meaningful insights from the dataset to understand sales trends, product performance, and customer behavior across different branches and cities.

-🎯 Purpose of the Code
+# 🎯 Purpose of the Code:
-The primary purpose of this analysis is to:

 Identify Sales Trends: Determine revenue growth and seasonal patterns (monthly analysis).